Tournée do Adeus

 Tournée Do Adeus is the sixth and last live concert by Mexican pop band RBD.
-The DVD was filmed in São Paulo, Brazil on November 29, 2008 in front of more than 25,000 people as part of the group's last worldwide concert tour, the Gira Del Adiós.
+The DVD was filmed in São Paulo, Brazil on November 29, 2008, in front of more than 25,000 people as part of the group's last worldwide concert tour, the Gira Del Adiós.
 The DVD features the farewell concert of the Mexican group in Brazil, which was captured with high definition cameras, 5.1 digital surround sound, PCM 2.0 and included exclusive interviews with the artists.
 Though the DVD was released worldwide by the EMI label, Brazil was the first country to launch this product, on December 2, 2009.

 Background and release

 During RBD's last concert tour, titled Gira Del Adiós, the Mexican group held five concerts in Brazil, in partnership with Brazilian label Record Entretenimiento.
 The concerts were held in Brasília (at the Nilson Nelson Gymnasium), Fortaleza, Ceará (at the Siará Hall), Porto Alegre (at Pepsi on Stage), Rio de Janeiro (at the HSBC Arena) and in São Paulo (at the Anhembi Convention Center).
 A few days later, RBD performed two extra shows, which would be their last in the country, in São Paulo and in Rio de Janeiro.

-The show was first broadcast in December 13, 2008, 14 days after the concert was held, by Brazilian television network Rede Record as a year-end special.
+The show was first broadcast on December 13, 2008, 14 days after the concert was held, by Brazilian television network Rede Record as a year-end special.
 The broadcast was made possible due to the contract signed that year between the São Paulo network and Televisa, the group's original broadcaster.
 However, the official DVD for the concert would not be released for an entire year and 3 days after the actual show was held, on December 2, 2009.